jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (3) The certificate must be—
   (a) attached to the project information memorandum; or (b) if no project information memorandum has been applied for, provided to the building consent authority.
+(4) This section does not apply in respect of building work in connection with a non-consented small stand-alone dwelling.

 ### 38 Territorial authority must give copy of project information memorandum in certain circumstances
 If a project information memorandum contains information previously supplied to a territorial authority by a network utility operator or a statutory authority, the territorial authority must give a copy of the project information memorandum to that operator or that authority.